influxdata/clockface/CONTRIBUTING.md

 ##### Standard Props

-We created a Typescript interface called `StandardProps` which ensures consistency across all components in the library.
-All components `Props` definitions should extend `StandardProps`.
+We created a Typescript interface called `StandardClassProps` which ensures consistency across all components in the library.
+All components `Props` definitions should extend `StandardClassProps`.

 **All classnames must be prefixed with `cf-`**